 SO COLD.
 SO UNCARING.
 Just another death for the facility.

-Or was she no longer "useful" to the facility and to society who both determined the level of "caregiving" to be given when they controlled the pursestrings.
+Or was she no longer "useful" to the facility and to society who both determined the level of "caregiving" to be given and how it affected the bottom line when they controlled the pursestrings.

 My husband was given a special mattress when he was in the hospital; but this place, this uncaring place where most turned away and just "let it happen" while providing for those who "paid extra" by using their facility's "Hospice Care" were accorded the privacy of a special room.